mariorod98/ObsidianVault/📄 Other files/Interview questions.md

 Since C++17, we can declare and initialize a constant in a header file with the keyword `inline` to ensure that the constant is created only once in one file.
 Then, the linker is the responsible to link that constant in the rest of the files that use it.

 ### How is the memory of the program arranged?
+A program in C++ has the following memory layout, from the lowest address to the highest address:
+- The **text segment** is the memory region that stores all the executable instructions of the program.
+- The **initialized data segment** is the portion of the memory that contains all the global and static variables that are initialized.
+Inside this segment there is another subsegment for all the constant variables and literal values in the code.
+- The **uninitialized data segment (BSS)** contains all the global and static variables that are not initialized.
+- The rest of the memory is divided between the stack and the heap.
+	- The **stack** grows from lower addresses to higher addresses and is used to store all the local variables of functions.
+Whenever a function is called, a *stack frame* is created in the stack to point to the previous function call.
+	- The **heap** grows in inverse order to the stack.
+It corresponds to the dynamic memory of the program.
+It is managed by new, malloc, realloc, delete and free.

 ### What is a virtual function?
+A virtual function is a function that is declared in the base class and is then re-defined (overridden) by a derived class.

+When you refer to a derived class object using a pointer of the base class, you can call the virtual function and execute the derived class's version of the function.
+This is used to achieve **runtime polymorphism**.
 ### How does a virtual function work inside a compiler?

 ### What is the vtable?